 Penrose Hospital Leadership

 Prior to joining Centura Health, Dr. Erling served as President of the Alliance Group, a subsidiary of Envision Healthcare.
-He was also a founding partner of the Apex Emergency Group, PC in Denver and has served as the Denver medical director for American Medical Response.
-Dr. Erling and his wife Jessica have three children and enjoy making the most of the great Colorado outdoors.
+He was also a founding partner of the Apex Emergency Group, PC in Denver, and has served as the Denver Medical director for American Medical Response.
+Dr. Erling and his wife Jessica have three children and enjoy making the most of great Colorado outdoors.